phac-nml/irida/doc/user/user/pipelines/index.md

 1. Samples are listed last.
 Here you can see all the files selected to run the pipeline with.
    ![Pipeline samples.](images/pipeline-samples.png)
     * You can remove a sample by clicking on the remove button to the right of the sample.
     * If the sample contains multiple files that could be run on the pipeline, the most recently added are selected by default.
-If you want to run a different set, but select them by clicking on the name.
+If you want to run a different set, select them by clicking on the name.

 Running the pipeline
 --------------------